Type of Class

 - Students awarded a grade of D or F.

 Example: 32 students are enrolled in Taxation of Derivatives.
-Of the 32 students, one is an LL.M. and one is a non-J.D. graduate business student.
+Of the 32 students, one is an LL.M. student and one is a non-J.D. graduate business student.
 The faculty member awards one J.D. student a grade of D. All other students receive grades of C- or better.
-In order to satisfy the Grading Policy, the mean GPA of the 29 J.D. students receiving a C- or better must fall between 3.20 and 3.40 (the range for a 20-student class).
+In order to satisfy the Grading Policy, the grade mean of the 29 J.D. students receiving a C- or better must fall between 3.20 and 3.40 (the range for a 29-student class).

 The Grading Policy does not establish standards for grading LL.M. and other non-J.D. students.